Master Guide to Recruitment & Retention in the Manufacturing Sector

 To say that the Covid-19 pandemic put manufacturing companies at risk is an understatement.
 From production lows and shutdowns to production overloads (in some cases, upwards of 180% capacity) coupled with supply chain pressures driven by unrealistic timelines and materials and logistics challenges.
 All of this, while enforcing new safety protocols in order to ward off an untimely shutdown due to a Covid-19 outbreak.

 Manufacturers have not had an easy go over the past 12 months.
 And the next 12 look to be equally challenging.
+According to a 2021 CNN Business article, the shortage of workers for factories across America is a $1 trillion problem.

 As we watched our manufacturing partners go through these tremendous challenges, we saw a trend emerge.
 97.4% of companies we surveyed in the Upper Midwest intend to hire in 2021.
 Everyone is in desperate need of qualified candidates.
 In a recent survey by the Federal Reserve Bank of Minneapolis, one in six businesses in the region said their biggest challenge is labor availability.